PeterMilovcik/AWN5/README.md

 - **Command**: `<prompt>`
 - **Purpose**: Generates a clear, concise response based on the provided prompt and the web page content.
 The command reads the inner text content from the page's body, prepares a prompt for `OpenAiService`, and returns the generated response.

+### ClickCommand
+- **Command**: `<command input containing "click">`
+- **Purpose**: Identifies the proper locator for the Playwright locator API using OpenAI's LLM capability and clicks on the identified HTML element.
+The command reads the HTML content from the page, uses the new method in `OpenAiService` to identify the locator, and clicks on the element using `LocatorClickOptions` with a timeout of 5 seconds.
+If the click call fails on `TimeoutException`, it returns "Failed to locate the correct web element to click."

 ### TextToSpeechService
 - **Purpose**: Converts the command output text into speech using OpenAI's text-to-speech capabilities with the Onyx voice.
 The audio is saved to `output.mp3` and played using the `NAudio` package.
 If the audio file already exists, it is deleted before saving the new audio.
 Error handling is included for failed text-to-speech calls, logging the error message to the console and writing "Text to speech failed." in the console.
 Audio playback can be canceled with a keyboard "Enter" key press.